 To join the annual Observation to Abstraction series in my Headington (Oxford) studio, you book a set of three intensive workshops, a month apart, with homework in between to consolidate learning.
 There are two terms: three autumn workshops and another three after Christmas between January and March.

 Now in its tenth year, Observation to Abstraction addresses a different subject each year.
 Each year, each of the six workshops offers a different approach to the main theme, for eight different groups (max. five people).

 Observation to Abstraction is not just about watercolour, though that is the main teaching medium.
 It's not just about still life, though that is the main studio subject over the winter months.

 Over time, the course articulates many fundamental elements of painting and drawing, traditional and contemporary, which are applicable to any medium and subject.
-It facilitates many painters to take their work to the next level, wherever they're starting from.
+It helps many painters take their work to the next level, wherever they're starting from.

 To hear when bookings open for the 2018-19 course, please join the mailing list and tick the box for Headington classes.

 Taster days: you can sometimes do one workshop (of the three) as a single taster day, if there's a spare seat left somewhere.
 Taster days are only available from September onwards for Term 1 and from January onwards for Term 2.
 Contact me if interested.